-To encourage students to think critically about the causes, uses and effects of violence.
+To encourage students to think critically about the causes, uses, effects, and locations of power and resistance.

-To help students engage with existing scientific literature in a critical manner, and identify the strengths and weaknesses of various theoretical approaches.
+To help students critically engage with scientific literature and to identify the strengths and weaknesses of various theoretical approaches.

-To help students improve their capacity to present ideas orally and in written.
+To help students improve their capacity to present ideas orally and in written form.

 Mode of instruction